BA, Harvard University, 1987

 Ph.D., Harvard University, 1999

-Here at Yale, I teach classical Chinese and Sinological Methods, courses that constantly challenge me to explore and discover new texts, sources, or research tools.
-Prior to returning to Yale, I was Assistant Professor of East Asian Studies at Bryn Mawr College, where I taught Chinese literature, Chinese art history and courses on early Chinese cities, and on contemporary Chinese art.
-I received my BA in Literature, and my MA and Ph.D. in East Asian Languages and Civilizations from Harvard University, where I specialized in Chinese poetry and art.
+Here at Yale, I teach classical Chinese, Sinological Methods, and a Freshman Seminar on Chinese gardens – these are courses that constantly challenge me to explore and uncover new texts, sources, or research tools.
+Prior to returning to Yale, I was Assistant Professor of East Asian Studies at Bryn Mawr College, where I taught Chinese literature, Chinese visual culture and courses on early Chinese cities.
+I received my BA in Literature, and my MA and Ph.D. in East Asian Languages and Civilizations from Harvard University, specializing in classical Chinese literature and art.
 I also studied painting connoisseurship at the Sackler and Freer Galleries in Washington D.C.
-My own research focuses on Early Medieval Chinese Literature and Art, and I am working on a book manuscript on early Chinese gardens.
+My own research focuses on Early Medieval Chinese Literature and Art; I am working on a book manuscript on early Chinese gardens.